-It is one of the oldest cold cases in Los Angeles, and the most sensational murder in a notoriously dark period of the city’s history.
+Elizabeth Short's murder remains one of the oldest cold cases in Los Angeles—and the most sensational killing in a notoriously dark period of the city’s history.
 On January 15, 1947, a local resident found the mutilated body of a young woman in a vacant lot on South Norton Avenue, near L.A.’s Leimert Park.
-The victim was 22-year-old Elizabeth Short, a native of Medford, Massachusetts, who wanted to be a movie actress.
+The victim was Short, a 22-year-old native of Medford, Massachusetts, one of countless Hollywood hopefuls who had gravitated to Southern California with dreams of a movie career.
 Newspapers covering the case dubbed her “the Black Dahlia,” and the moniker became far more widely known than Short’s own name.

-The mystery of Short’s murder lived on in popular culture thanks to James Ellroy’s noir novel “The Black Dahlia,” later made into a movie.
+The mystery of Short’s murder lived on in popular culture thanks to James Ellroy’s noir novel The Black Dahlia, later made into a movie.
 Ellroy had been only 10 years old when his own mother was murdered outside of Los Angeles in 1958, 11 years after Short’s murder; that case also remains unsolved.
-Over the years, numerous theories have arisen as to who killed the Black Dahlia, along with dozens of (presumably false) confessions.
+Over the years, numerous theories have arisen regarding who killed the Black Dahlia, along with dozens of (presumably false) confessions.

 In recent years, Steve Hodel, a retired LAPD detective, grew suspicious after finding pictures of a woman he believed to be Short among the possessions of his late father, Dr. George Hill Hodel, who died in 1999.
-He came to believe that his father used his medical expertise to kill and mutilate Short and other victims before fleeing to Asia in 1950.
+He came to believe that his father used his medical expertise to kill and mutilate Short—and other victims—before fleeing to Asia in 1950.